"The purpose of (scientific) computing is insight, not numbers". - Richard Hamming

 4. User Interface: Presenting the insights or results in a user-friendly format, often via dashboards, APIs, or applications.

-Where does AI buzz come into all of this?
+Where does ML/AI buzz come into all of this?
 Well that's a long topic of discussion.
 But let me close on a remark that computers have always been bicycles for mind and that Net positive impact that technology can have on society as well as create abundance.